GMOD/Apollo3/packages/website/docs/getting-started/deployment/01-background.md

 # Background

-There are several ways to deploy Apollo.
+A full deployment of a collaborative Apollo instance is made up of several different components.
+When setting up Apollo, you'll have to decide how you want to handle each of these components.
+We provide some examples of how to deploy Apollo, but the deployment can be customized to fit your needs.
+For example, you may want to utilize an existing MongoDB installation (perhaps managed by your institution) and deploy the rest of Apollo using Docker.

 Here we'll review the different parts of Apollo that each deployment strategy will need to consider.

 ## Basic components